spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-components/component-types.md

 ## Page references (templates)

 Components and compositions can be referenced by their ID.
-A classic example of a reusable component is the header or footer.
+A good example of a reusable composition is the header or the footer.